ymollard/python-starter-slides/slides.md

 ```
 - Does the developer consider bugs and improvements?
 ```
-# of solved Github issues
+# of solved GitLab issues
 ```
 - Is the package developer reliable?
 ```